Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 ## What's Awesome
 I'm trying to keep this list lean and convincing.
 If you are missing a feature while reading through this list, keep in mind it probably exists in Vim (like bookmarks, fold support and calculations).

+### The value of learning.

+Let's start with a bold statement.
+You will profit from learning Vim.
+Even if you end up not using or even disliking it.
+What did I get out of my journey to learn Vim?

+- I tought myself touch typing.
+- I started to use the terminal more regularly and learned about bash and other shells.
+- I started to consciously think about which keys of my keyboard I actually use, why I use them and the ergonomics of it all.
+This also drove me down the rabbit hole of [tiling window managers](https://www.techrepublic.com/article/linux-101-whats-a-tiling-window-manager/).
+- I finally understand macros and appreciate shortcuts more than ever.
+Too many overlapping shortcuts?
+A [hyper key](https://xam.io/2020/hyper-key/) can save you from headaches.
+- I can now appreciate that modes (as in _modal editor_) allow us to do more with less keys.
+You should check out [`<Leader>`](https://stackoverflow.com/a/1764336).

+Vim made me reflect and improve on my workflows and changed how I think about operating computers.
+It made me a power user.

 ### Keep your fingers on the home row.
 Through the power of modal editing, you can work efficiently without a mouse.